RubixML/Housing/README.md

 $predictions = $estimator->predict($dataset);
 ```

 That's it!
-Best of luck on the competition!
+Good luck on the competition!

 ### Wrapup